digpublishing/catalogues-study/content/scholarly-content/confidence.md

 ### Address the temporality of digital resources through version transparency and DOI.

-The email survey demonstrated that only a few participants had strong [concerns](/scholarly-content/confidence/) about citing the catalogues because of updates in the online environment.
+The email survey demonstrated that only a few participants had strong concerns about citing the catalogues because of updates in the online environment (see [Do users have confidence in the catalogues’ scholarship?]((/scholarly-content/confidence/)).
 The rest have accepted that modern research relies on digital resources that may change over time:

 > I don't know how that can be an issue in 2019 because what do we do but cite stuff on the web.